 Here are a few additional tips to help you along your pricing journey.

-- NEVER ask clients or employees how to price your service offering.
+- NEVER ask customers or employees how to price your service offering.
 They will both tell you that your prices are too high.
 You need to bundle the right services and charge the right price to deliver the right results.

 - NEVER share your MSP pricing logic.
-You may be calculating many numbers or using multiple determining factors to come up with what you’re charging your clients, but they don’t need to know that.
+You may be calculating many numbers or using multiple determining factors to come up with what you’re charging your customers, but they don’t need to know that.
 Most of the time, we don’t even discuss AISP with clients until they sign an agreement.
 You never want the entire sales conversation to be focused on explaining price calculations.

 - NEVER underestimate the power of averages.
 This is how we make money.
 Always keep an eye on your average MRR and AISP.
 Monitor and adjust your goals for both as you grow.